Skip to contents

 #> slope 0.2 0.2 0.3

 In R, the above code sets up an intermediate value, p.
-Once we update the maturity from p to equal the correct maturity module, p$pointer$maturity <- information$maturity[[newit]][[2]], the above code passes this back to population_modules, population_modules[[it]][2]$maturity <- p$pointer$maturity.
+Once maturity from p is updated to equal the correct maturity module, p$pointer$maturity <- information$maturity[[newit]][[2]], the above code passes this back to population_modules, population_modules[[it]][2]$maturity <- p$pointer$maturity.
 In this context, population_modules is the population class held in memory that is being used to run calculations.

 The deeper level of abstraction happening in C++ is that in FIMS, p is the population module stored in memory.
 An equivalent line of code to population_modules[[it]][2]$maturity <- p$pointer$maturity isn’t needed in FIMS because when we update p, we are also updating the population class held in memory that is being used to run calculations.